minasvisual/plugable-dashboard/README.md

 	- [ ] dashboard flows ( schema i/o data subsequent)
 	- [ ] Cache schema

+## SECURITY ALERT

+Don't use this dashboard online, or if you use, protect folder by password access.
+Pluggable dashboard its designed to use with ElectronJS, locally and safe from  web attacks.

 ## Dashboard Config

 To configure dashboard fill the .env and build vue